captain-amygdala/pistorm/platforms/amiga/piscsi/readme.md

 If the MountList has several partitions listed in it, it must be split up into separate files for all partitions to be mounted.

-Once you've edited a MountList file, simply copy/move it to `SYS:Devs:DOSDrivers`, and the drive will be mounted automatically the next time you boot into Workbench.
+Once you've edited a MountList file, simply copy/move it to `SYS:Devs/DOSDrivers`, and the drive will be mounted automatically the next time you boot into Workbench.

 If you don't want it to be mounted automatically, simply use the `Mount` command from CLI.